Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 2. Achieve an important milestone on your journey toward understanding encryption and decryption.

 # 5.1 Comparing Hash Values: Identifying File Modifications

+> Hash functions, like SHA-256, generate unique outputs for a file, making it easy to detect changes by comparing before-and-after hash values.

+> Even a single-bit change in a file will produce an entirely different hash value, a property known as the avalanche effect, ensuring reliability.

 > Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.